Petrocephalus boboto

 Petrocephalus boboto is a species of electric fish in the genus Petrocephalus.
 It is so far only known from the holotype collected from Congo River at Yangambi, the Democratic Republic of the Congo.
-The specific name boboto is Lingala word for "peace".
+The specific name, boboto, is the Lingala word for "peace".

 Description

-Petrocephalus arnegardi holotype measures 5.7 cm SL.
+The Petrocephalus arnegardi holotype measures 5.7 cm SL.
 It is a gray/silvery fish with metallic reflection on the flanks and head.
 There are three distinct black marks on each side of the body: one at the base of the pectoral fins, one at the base of the caudal fin, and one below the first anterior rays of the dorsal fin.
-Mouth is small and subterminal.
+The mouth is small and subterminal.